 Who we are

-PHASE is a Community Interest Company run by a team of Voluntary Directors – Ally Budd, Marie Isles, Selina Davies, Ian Walker and Craig Tucker.
+PHASE is a Community Interest Company run by a team of Voluntary Directors – Ally Budd, Marie Isles, Sarah Erskine and Neil Roberts.
 We have 25 plus volunteers working on our mentoring, counselling and parenting support projects.

 Ally Budd founded the organisation in 2017 and also works at The Castle School as their Student Centre Manager.
 She has been involved in youth work in Thornbury since she was just 18 years old where she ran a small youth club in her own home for the kids on her street!
 Ally has qualifications in mentoring and counselling, she has a big heart for community, loves Thornbury and is passionate about enabling young people to be their best selves, reach their potential and live happy lives.